WailGree/tech-interview-workbook-cdne/docs/module_progbasics.md

 #### How do you navigate in the filesystem with the command line?
 Linux provides a comamnd cd - change directory.
 We will use cd in terminal to access folders in filesystem.
 #### What does the following commands do: mkdir, rm, cat, cp, touch?
-`mkdir 'name of the foldeer'` - creates a directory with 'name of the folder` name<br>
+`mkdir 'name of the folder'` - creates a directory with 'name of the folder` name

 `rm file.txt` - removes file

 `cat file.txt` - displays contents of text files

 `cp` - copies file to another location

 `touch <file_name>` - creates a file
 #### How can you look up what does a command do in Linux if you have no internet connection?
 command --help
 #### What does the following commands do: head, tail, more, less?
+`head` - shows first 10 lines in file

+`tail` - shows last 10 lines in file

+`less` - read content of file one screen per time

+`more` - same command but not with so many options as `less`
 #### How do you download a file from internet using the terminal?
+We can use `wget link_to_file`